shubhamsingh9554/databricks_ete/README.md

-# 🔷 End-to-End Data Engineering Project with Databricks & Azure
+# 🔷 End-to-End Data Engineering Project with Azure Databricks

 This project showcases a complete end-to-end **data engineering pipeline** using **Azure Databricks**, **Delta Live Tables**, and **PySpark**.
 It covers the journey of raw data through secure storage, transformation, modeling, and warehousing.